HVAC Tips / June 19, 2018

 Protect Your Heating and Air Conditioning System From Pests

 You may not associate your heating and air conditioning system with household pests, but the two often go together.
 The system can attract pests, and when they invade, the pests cause damage or affect the air quality in your home.

-While having regular pest control services helps keep bugs and rodents under control, there are other methods to protect it from pests.
+While having regular pest control services from a reputable company like Dallas Pest Control helps keep bugs and rodents under control, there are other methods to protect it from pests.